Everything You Need to Know About Fiberglass Pools

 - Compatible with salt water systems

-Fiberglass is strong enough that you don’t have to worry about puncturing the gelcoat or cracking the structure through everyday use.
-Your dogs can play in the pool with you, no problem.
+Fiberglass is strong.
+You won’t have to worry about puncturing the gelcoat or cracking the structure while playing in your pool every day.
+Your dogs (or cats, or any other water-loving pets) can play in the pool without damaging the surface with their claws.

 Fiberglass pools require less electricity and fewer chemicals for maintenance—this not only saves you that time and effort, but it also cuts down your costs.